Physics-informed neural networks: Data-driven solution of partial differential equations

 This approach has been used to yield computationally efficient physics-informed surrogate models with applications in the forecasting of physical processes, model predictive control, multi-physics and multi-scale modeling, and simulation.
 It has been shown to converge to the solution of the PDE.

 Data-driven discovery of partial differential equations

-Given noisy and incomplete measurements $z$ of the state of the system, the data-driven discovery of PDE results in computing the unknown state $u(t,x)$ and learning model parameters $\lambda$ that best describe the observed data and it reads as follows:
+Given noisy and incomplete measurements $z$ of the state of the system, the data-driven discovery of PDEs results in computing the unknown state $u(t,x)$ and learning model parameters $\lambda$ that best describe the observed data: